mrikasper/paper-advances-in-spiral-fmri/README.md

 3. The generation of all figure content for the accompanying [manuscript](Manuscript.md).
 This can also be run separately in `Code/Representation/main_create_figures.m`.

+**Note**: You will also have to update the paths in `Code/spifi_get_analysis_options.m` to reflect where you put the code and raw image and logfile data.
+This will be automatized once the data is available in a FAIR repository.

 Timeline
 --------